Dreams (2025 film): Production

 In September 2023, it was announced that the film was in post-production after filming wrapped in San Francisco.
 The film was also shot in Mexico City.
 The filmmakers were granted a waiver from SAG-AFTRA which granted them to make the film during the 2023 SAG-AFTRA strike.
+The production also participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.

 Dreams is Jessica Chastain's second collaboration with Franco after Memory (2023).

 Release

 In July 2024, it was announced that the international rights to the film were sold to the Match Factory.

 The film was also screened in Open Air Premiere Programme at the 31st Sarajevo Film Festival in August 2025, and in the 'Best of 2025' section of the 20th Rome Film Festival in October 2025.

 The film was theatrically released in Mexico on September 11, 2025 by Imagem Films, under the title Dreams: Sueños.
+It was released in the United States on February 27, 2026.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 23 critics, indicating "generally favorable" reviews.

+Jessica Chastain's performance was particularly noted for playing against-type and praised for "tackling a role few stars would have the courage to touch."
+Justin Chang, in a review for NPR, referred to her as "one of our most fearless actors" and that "she gives herself over, chillingly, to the role of Jennifer, a monstrous manipulator and exploiter of someone she claims to love."
+Ryan Lattanzio of IndieWire graded the film an A− and lauded Chastain for giving a "daring performance" and "her riskiest in some time."
+Peter Debrudge of Variety commended the film for delivering "a provocative social critique with an extra-sharp sting in the tail."
+Peter Bradshaw of The Guardian awarded the film four stars out of five, calling it a "chilly, angrily intense and deeply pessimistic tale of erotic obsession."
+David Rooney of The Hollywood Reporter praised it a "scalding study of love and privilege" and noticed how "Chastain excels at portraying a woman accustomed to getting whatever she wants."

-Stephanie Bunbury of Deadline Hollywood gave the film a negative review, writing, “As a heartbreaker, Dreams is flat and entirely affectless.”
-Peter Bradshaw of The Guardian awarded the film four stars out of five, and Ryan Lattanzio of IndieWire graded the film an A−.
+On the other hand, the film received negative reviews from some critics, who called the drama 'flat' and 'misguided.'
+Stephanie Bunbury of Deadline Hollywood gave the film a negative review, writing, "As a heartbreaker, Dreams is flat and entirely affectless."